Artificial Neural Networks (ANN)

 - Multi-layer perceptron

 2.3.
-Another Perspective: ANN as Kernel Learning¶
+Hidden Layers as Kernel Learning¶

 The XOR example can be solved by pre-processing the data to make the two populations linearly separable.